Now that's a Coke Machine! |

 Federal Safety Valve Sentencing

-U.S. Sentencing Guideline §5C1.2 is often called the "safety valve" and it allows a judge to sentence below the minimum if the court finds:
+U.S. Sentencing Guideline §5C1.2 is often called the "safety valve" and it allows a judge to sentence below the minimum if the court finds:- The defendant does not have more than 1 criminal history point (one misdemeanor with a sentence of less than 60 days in jail),

-2. The defendant did not use violence or threats of violence or possess a firearm or other dangerous weapon in connection with the offense;
+- The defendant did not use violence or threats of violence or possess a firearm or other dangerous weapon in connection with the offense;

-3. The offense did not result in death or serious bodily injury to any person;
+- The offense did not result in death or serious bodily injury to any person;

-4. The defendant was not an organizer, leader, manager, or supervisor of others in the offense, as determined under the sentencing guidelines and was not engaged in a continuing criminal enterprise, as defined in 21 U.S.C. § 848; and
+- The defendant was not an organizer, leader, manager, or supervisor of others in the offense, as determined under the sentencing guidelines and was not engaged in a continuing criminal enterprise, as defined in 21 U.S.C. § 848; and

-5. The defendant has truthfully provided to the Government all information and evidence the defendant has concerning the offense or offenses that were part of the same course of conduct or of a common scheme or plan.
+- The defendant has truthfully provided to the Government all information and evidence the defendant has concerning the offense or offenses that were part of the same course of conduct or of a common scheme or plan.

 The defense is free to make this argument and the judge is free to reject it.
 Evon has a better shot if the government agrees with a below minimum sentence and 18 USC § 3553(f), allows the government to request safety valve treatment.
 That's probably not going to happen in this case.